Fr3dMer/UoM_stp_tutorials/README.md

 # STP tutorial problems

-My goal here is to see how ChatGPT can be applied to these tutorial problems.
-I have created the main.py structure and the general class structures, witht he goal of ChatGPT filling in the rest.
-The chat bot began to strugle as the requirments got more complicated, especially problem ex2.3.
+My goal is to apply ChatGPT to these tutorial problems.
+I created the main.py structure and the general class structures, with the goal of ChatGPT filling in the rest.
+Cli,log and exercise1 was simple to fill in.
+As I moved into exercise2, I found chatGPT needed improved imput.
+As the problemz increased in complexity I found needed to break the problems into manageable chunks before ChatGPT could complete them.

 # Run the script